dilwong/nanonis_control/README.md

 Here, 'Bias.Set' is the name of the command, 'float32' is the data type, and -1.0 is the desired value.

-Or as a shortcut:
+Or as a shortcut, some commands have been built into nanonis_programming_interface as python functions e.g.:
 ```
-nanonis.BiasSet(-1.0)
+nanonis.BiasSet(-1.0) # Set the bias to -1.0 V
 nanonis.BiasGet() # Return the value of the bias
 ```